Skip to content

 Label Subject

-URI dct_subject_sm
+URI https://opengeometadata.org/ogm-aardvark/#subject

 Obligation Optional

-Multivalued true
+Multivalued True

-Purpose To provide an all-purpose field for subjects
+Purpose To provide an all-purpose field for subjects.

 Entry Guidelines Any value is allowed, but controlled vocabularies are encouraged.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["Elections", "Voting"]
+Example Value ["Elections", "Voting"]

 Element Set DCMI